 Materiality is to be assessed in line with the general principles of determining materiality for securities law purposes.
-Generally, information is considered material if there is a substantial likelihood that a reasonable shareholder would the necessary facts for the materiality determination.
+Generally, information is considered material if there is a substantial likelihood that a reasonable shareholder would find it important when making an investment decision, or if its disclosure would significantly alter the total mix of information available to investors.
+This could, for example, include qualitative material impact, such as reputational harm, in addition to a strictly financial or quantitative materiality analysis.